shutterfreak/topmark/docs/dev/machine-output.md

 for commands such as `check` and `strip`.
 It is intended for integrators and tooling authors who consume TopMark programmatically.

+This document is the canonical reference for TopMark's JSON and NDJSON schemas.
+The usage guides for individual commands (for example, [`check`](../usage/commands/check.md) and [`strip`](../usage/commands/strip.md)) provide task-oriented examples that are consistent with this schema.

 ## Output formats

 TopMark exposes four `--output-format` values: